Boss Jimmy Thelin proud of spirit as Aberdeen secure comeback 2-2 draw with Celtic in top-two clash

 It was the game between the top-flight’s perfect starters, with seven league wins each, and they both remain unbeaten after a dramatic clash which offered drama aplenty.

-Two quick mid-first half goals from Reo Hatate and Kyogo Furuhashi had the Dons on the ropes, punished by two ruthless moments from the champions.
+Two quick mid-first half goals from Reo Hatate and Kyogo Furuhashi had the Dons on the ropes, punished by two ruthless moments.

 A stunning revival began in the second half, aided by Thelin’s changes from the bench as Ester Sokler and a deflected Graeme Shinnie goal brought Aberdeen level.